 - ACOs have agreements with Medicare to be financially accountable for the quality, cost, and experience of care you receive. - Coordinated care can avoid wasted time and costs for repeated tests and unneeded appointments.
-It may make it easier to spot potential problems before they become more serious - like drug interactions that can happen if one doctor isn't aware of what another has prescribed. - ACOs may use electronic health records, case managers, and electronic prescriptions to help you stay healthy.
+It may make it easier to spot potential problems before they become more serious like drug interactions that can happen if one doctor isn't aware of what another has prescribed. - ACOs may use electronic health records, case managers, and electronic prescriptions to help you stay healthy.
 Some ACOs have special programs to encourage you to have a primary care visit or use their care management team.
-Participation in these programs is optional. - Our ACO is approved to send our patients for skilled nursing facility (SNF) or rehabilitation care even if they haven't stayed in a hospital for 3 days first, which is usually a requirement in Medicare.
-For you to qualify for this benefit, we'd have to decide that you need SNF care and meet certain other eligibility requirements. glad to talk with you about this benefit and how it could work for you if you need skilled nursing and/or rehabilitation care.
-If you'd like to know more, ask at your next visit.
+Participation in these programs is optional. - Physicians and other practitioners who are participating in our ACO can provide telehealth services to our patients, regardless of whether you live in a rural or urban area.
+These telehealth services may allow you to receive certain health care services from the comfort of your home, or from another location, as you communicate in real time with your primary care practitioner or specialist.
+Telehealth services may include managing your prescriptions, nutrition therapy, behavioral assessment and therapy, and many other services; however, not all services can be provided via telehealth.
+If you'd like to know more, ask us for more information at your next visit.

+?
 What information will be shared about me?

 - Medicare shares information about your care with your health care providers; like dates and times you visited a health care provider, your medical conditions, and a list of past and current prescriptions.
-This information helps track the care and tests that you've already had. - Sharing your data helps make sure all the providers involved in your care have access to your health information when and where they need it.
+This information helps Innova Primary Care track the care and tests that you've already had. - Sharing your data helps make sure all the providers involved in your care have access to your health information when and where they need it.

-We value your privacy.
+- We value your privacy.
 ACOs must put important safeguards in place to make sure all your health care information is safe.
 We respect your choice on how your health care information is used for care coordination and quality improvement.
-If you want Medicare to share your health care information with or other ACOs in which your health care providers participate, there's nothing more you need to do.

-- If you don't want Medicare to share your health care information, call 1-800-MEDICARE (1-800-633-4227).
+If you want Medicare to share your health care information with Crestwood Regional Healthcare Alliance or other ACOs in which your health care providers participate, there's nothing more you need to do. - If you don't want Medicare to share your health care information, call 1-800-MEDICARE (1-800-633-4227).
 Tell the representative that your health care provider is part of an ACO and you don't want Medicare to share your health care information.
 TTY users should call 1-877-486-2048. - If you change your mind and want to let Medicare share your health information again, call 1-800-MEDICARE to let Medicare know.
 We aren't allowed to tell Medicare for you. - Even if you decline to share your health care information, Medicare will still use your information for some purposes, like assessing the financial and quality of care performance of the health care providers participating in ACOs.
 Also, Medicare may share some of your health care information with ACOs when measuring the quality of care given by health care providers participating in those ACOs.